Standard Operating Procedures

 • Turn landing lights ON within 10 miles of the airport to enhance visibility.

-• Use traffic displays set to an appropriate range (“zoom in”), if equipped, to supplement visual scanning.
+• Use traffic displays, if equipped, set to an appropriate range (“zoom in”) to supplement visual scanning.

 • Maintain standard flight profiles with consistent airspeeds and configurations on each leg of the pattern.